MCP HubMCP Hub

 MCP_LOG_DIRECTORYDirectory where log files will be storedlogs

-MCP_DEBUG_CONSOLEDisplay debug level messages in console (true/false)false
+MCP_DEBUG_CONSOLEDisplay debug messages in console (true/false)false

 Example usage:

-# Enable file logging
+# Enable file logging and debug console

-MCP_ENABLE_FILE_LOGGING=true node dist/index.js
+MCP_ENABLE_FILE_LOGGING=true MCP_DEBUG_CONSOLE=true node dist/index.js

 # Specify a custom log directory